Nikki Marshall: Colorado Buffaloes

-Club
+Club career

 The WPS Years, 2010–11

 Marshall was the first draft pick (seventh overall) for the Washington Freedom in the 2010 WPS Draft.
 During the 2010 season, she started in all 24 of the team's regular season matches and scored three goals playing as a defender.
 The Freedom finished fourth during the regular season with an 8–7–9 record, earning a berth to the playoffs.
 During the playoff quarterfinals, the Freedom were defeated by the Philadelphia Independence 1–0.

 Marshall remained with the club in 2011 when they relocated to Florida and became magicJack under new ownership.
 She played in eight games for magicJack before being traded to the Boston Breakers.
 She made seven appearances for the Breakers as the team finished fourth in the regular season with a 5–4–0 record.
 On August 17, 2011, the Breakers were defeated 3–1 by magicJack and eliminated from the playoffs.